d-krupke/AlgBench/README.md

 - Use a separate Jupyter-notebook for each family of plots you want to generate.
 - Save the plots into files whose name you can easily trace back to the generating notebook.
-You will probably copy them later into some paper and half a year later, when you recieve the reviews and want to do some changes, you have to find the code that generated them.
+You will probably copy them later into some paper and half a year later, when you receive the reviews and want to do some changes, you have to find the code that generated them.

 # Version History